shtrausslearning/Machine-Learning/Feature Importance/readme.md

 <sup>

 - We often are interested in the contribution features have in models or a formulated relation of features to a target variable, for example we might look at the correlation to the target variable of features and remove highly correlated features.
-The full list of those used in the following function are visible in the figure below. <br>
+The full list of those used in the following function are visible in the figure below.

 - Due to the subjective nature of feature importance evaluations of various methods, we may find it useful to visualise them together. <br>